Elly-su/se-assignment-2-introduction-to-software-engineering-Elly-su/README.md

 Explain the various phases of the Software DevelAnswer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering: *Software Engineering is a disciplined approach to designing, developing, maintaining, and testing software by applying engineering principles and methodologies*
+Define Software Engineering: *Software Engineering is a disciplined approach to designing, developing, maintaining, and testgiing software by applying engineering principles and methodologies*

-What is software engineering, and how does it differ from traditional programming?---*Software Engineering is a disciplined approach to designing, developing, maintaining, and testing software by applying engineering principles and methodologies.
-It differs from traditional programming by emphasizing systematic, structured development processes, collaboration, and lifecycle management*
+What is software engineering, and how does it differ from traditional programming?---git Software Engineering is a disciplined approach to designing, developing, maintaining, and testing software by applying engineering principles and methodologies.
+It differs from traditional programming by emphasizing systematic, structured development processes, collaboration, and lifecycle management

 Software Development Life Cycle (SDLC):opment Life Cycle.
 Provide a brief description of each phase.
-1. Software Development Life Cycle (SDLC):
+ Software Development Life Cycle (SDLC):
 The Software Development Life Cycle (SDLC) is a framework defining tasks performed at each step in the software development process.
 Here’s a brief description of each phase:

 Requirement Analysis: